Ashtanga Yoga—Accountability, Acceptance and Action in the Arena of Sexual Appropriateness and Hands-On Assists by Kino MacGregor

 I include Pema Chodron’s in-depth interview regarding the allegations of inappropriate sexual behavior brought up against her teacher Chogyam Trungpa Rinpoche as a case in point of the complex process around working through a Guru’s troubling behavior as a devoted student not just of the individual but of the lineage itself:

 As a lifelong student of Ashtanga Yoga I leave this process more committed than ever to the system of Ashtanga Yoga and to the daily devotional practice of asana six days a week grounded in the principles of the yamas and niyamas.
-My heart will have to grow big enough to hold the paradox of remaining forever faithful to Guruji as his student, working to heal the negative effects of some of his actions and effecting positive change both in the world at large and in the Ashtanga Yoga community that is my yoga home.
+My heart will have to grow big enough to hold the paradox of remaining forever faithful to the Ashtanga Yoga method, working to heal the negative effects of some of KPJ’s actions and effecting positive change both in the world at large and in the Ashtanga Yoga community that is my yoga home.
 After speaking with the highly trained professionals in the field of rape and trauma therapy, I’ve compiled four constructive pillars to effect change in the yoga world and it is my hope that the Ashtanga Yoga community becomes a leader in this reformation.
 This is the beginning, not the end of the dialogue:

 As my experience shows, Yoga Alliance is a flawed forum for accountability in the yoga world.
 Perhaps the online community itself can provide a much-needed structure, or perhaps it is time for an alternate governing body to be founded in the yoga world with community, responsibility and accountability structures put in place from the start.

 3. Action— Taking definite and concrete action to correct the problem is a must within an organization.
-Ashtanga Yoga has both a structure and a community centered around KPJAYI in Mysore.
+Ashtanga Yoga has both a structure and a community centered around the Institute in Mysore.
 I find it unrealistic that without some accountability structures, whether through online community forums or a governing body that upholds moral and ethical standards, teachers (or human beings in general) will self-regulate.
 It could be argued that there is a necessary consequence that must be acted out in order for justice to be served and a governing body would need to execute that judgement.
 In the United States we have due process of law for exactly this reason.
 In spheres of influence that choose to enforce punishment outside a court of law, action taken by organizations could result in the firing of people who made the mistakes or in other forms of punitive measures.
-In our case Guruji has passed, so his behavior is now history and he cannot be “fired” even retroactively.
-However, those individuals who feel strongly about Guruji’s behavior and continue to teach under his name may find themselves in a difficult situation.
-They could remove all references to Guruji and donate past money earned teaching Ashtanga Yoga to organizations that benefit victims of sexual assault.
-Or, perhaps they can embrace the new culture around Ashtanga Yoga now lead by R. Sharath Jois and work together to ensure that the mistakes of the past do not continue under any circumstances.
+In our case KPJ has passed, so his behavior is now history and he cannot be “fired” even retroactively.
+However, those individuals who feel strongly about KPJ’s behavior and continue to teach under his name may find themselves in a difficult situation.
+Some restorative actions include referring to KPJ as KPJ instead of KPJ , removing potentially triggering photos of KPJ from practice and sharing and discussing openly the stories of victims.
+Along these lines, let me absolutely clear—I formally denounce the behavior described in vivid detail by the many women who have bravely come forward with their stories as inappropriate and out of alignment with what I believe yoga or basic human decency to stand for.
+Touching of genitalia and dry-humping has no place in the safe space of the Yoga Shala.
+Once we get clear on the mistakes of the past, perhaps we can work to create a new culture around Ashtanga Yoga now lead by R. Sharath Jois and work together to ensure that the mistakes of the past are not repeated.

 I always say that when we practice yoga we have the possibility to change our world.
 This, in my opinion, is a case in point.
 By practicing yoga you have the ability to take a stand for the type of yoga world you want to live in.
 If there are an abundance of sexual assault stories in the yoga world, I am sorry to say that it is because there are an abundance of sexual assault stories in the world at large.
 Yoga exists within the larger societal context in which it operates.
 While we strive to be better and evolve, it would be naive to assume that yoga operates from entirely different standards than society.
 This is not an excuse but rather a call to even more sweeping action.
 Until we address the systemic issues in our society which perpetuate abuse and violence no real permanent change will happen.
 We will, in essence, chop off the head of one monster only to have it replaced by another.
 But if we support reform and change from within the systems that we play an active role in, we can create small incremental change in organizations and cultures that are receptive and open to healing and change.
 It is my belief and experience that the Ashtanga Yoga world is one such organization and culture, which is both open and receptive to change and evolution.
 Carrying the baton of Ashtanga Yoga in the world means embodying the eight limbs and living with as much moral and ethical integrity as possible.
 To be a yogi means to be a force of healing in the world and right now that healing must be focused within our own community.
 If we move forward with both intelligence and sensitivity we will be a model for yogis in the future.